pfbrowning/radio-metadata-api/README.md

 The API logs to Azure Application Insights *if* the `APPINSIGHTS_INSTRUMENTATIONKEY` environment variable is set.

 ## Roadmap For 1.0.0
-* Winston logging
+* Morgan logging
-* Log unhandled errors & getStationInfo errors
+* Log AppInsights via Winston
+* Improve test coverage